Morris Cowley: Morris Cowley 1200

 This new Morris Cowley was launched on 14 July 1954 as a smaller engined more simply furnished supplement to the Morris Oxford Series II launched two months earlier.
 The engine, the 1.2 L (1200 cc) B-Series unit was a new design also used in the Austin A40 and Nash Metropolitan.
 Its power output was 42 bhp at 4,500 rpm.

-The monocoque body shell was that of the four door Morris Oxford Series II, the Cowley also sharing its torsion beam front suspension and live rear axle but with smaller 8 in brake drums on early models.
+The monocoque body shell was that of the four door Morris Oxford Series II, the Cowley also sharing its torsion bar front suspension and live rear axle but with smaller 8 in brake drums on early models.
 Some of the Oxford's exterior chrome has been removed to simplify the appearance and some has been replaced with stainless steel.
 Plastic-covered felt has been used in place of interior carpet.
 Quarter lights are fixed on the Cowley though the main windows wind down in the usual way.
 Steering was of the conventional rack and pinion type.
 The car had a top speed of just over 70 mi/h.

 The British Motor magazine tested a Cowley saloon in 1955 recording a top speed of 71.9 mph and acceleration from 0–60 mph in 31.5 seconds and a fuel consumption of 28.0 mpgimp.
 The test car cost £702 including taxes.